 - In Who Framed Roger Rabbit, Dolores indicates that she borrowed from the bar's till for Eddie's sake.
 She is adamant that he restore the money before her boss checks the books.

-- The Cold Open of Psycho follows Marion Crane as she steals from her place of employment and escapes to Bates Motel.
+- The first half-hour or so of Psycho follows Marion Crane as she steals from her place of employment and escapes to the Bates Motel.
 Then she meets Mother.

 - The title character of Marnie is a serial thief, preying on one employer after another.